 - 1 ½ tablespoons soy sauce

 - ¼ teaspoon five spice powder

 - a few drops of red food coloring (optional)

 - Cut the pork into strips that are about 2 inches wide and 5 inches long.
-In a medium bowl whisk together rice wine, hoisin sauce, ketchup, soy sauce, honey, brown sugar, garlic and five-spice powder.
+In a medium bowl whisk together rice wine, hoisin sauce, ketchup, soy sauce, honey, brown sugar, garlic, and five-spice powder.
 Add the red food coloring if using.

-- Place the pork in a shallow 9 x 13 inch glass baking dish.
+- Place the pork in a shallow 9 x 13-inch glass baking dish.
 Pour the marinade over the pork.
 Cover and refrigerate for 3 hours.
 Remove the pork from the dish.
 Reserve the marinade.

-- Preheat the oven to 425 degrees F. Fill a shallow roasting pan with ½-inch of water and place in the bottom rock of the oven.
+- Preheat the oven to 425 degrees F. Fill a shallow roasting pan with ½-inch of water and place in the bottom rack of the oven.
 Place the pork on a rack above the water.
-Roast until golden brown, brushing 2 or 3 times with the reserved marinade (total toasting time is about 30 minutes).
+Roast until golden brown, brushing 2 or 3 times with the reserved marinade (total roasting time is about 30 minutes).
 Cook until the pork has reached an internal temperature of 145 degrees F.).

 - When the pork is cool enough to handle, cut across the grain into pieces 1/4-inch thick.